I thought I’d never be free.

 During the darkest decade of my life, I thought I’d never win my battle against bulimia.
 It seemed impossible to escape the powerful binge-purge cycle of addiction.
 Impossible to imagine a life of normalcy ever becoming reality for me again—especially after several failed attempts.

-And yet, this year in April, I will celebrate five years of freedom from that darkness.
+And yet, in April 2021, I celebrated five years of freedom from that darkness.
 Five years of saying NO to bulimia and YES to God and life.

 This post is not meant to be a how-to guide for overcoming bulimia or any other eating disorder.
 I am well aware that no two recovery stories are exactly the same, and what worked for me won’t work for everyone.
 Plus, I’m not a professional.